Vetalb8/react-leanjs-bolierplate/README.md

 ```

-And when we download our custom theme, we can added, like this:
+And when we download our custom theme, we can add it, like this:
 ```js
 ...